REGISTRATION FOR FALL 2021 IS CURRENTLY CLOSED. PLEASE CHECK BACK LATER FOR SPRING 2022.

 - Talking to Current Students Outside of Class

 Interns will engage with at least two students per week outside of class time.
 This can happen online, over Instagram, or possibly in-person (when it’s safe and permissible to do so, following university guidelines, and being socially distanced, with masks, etc).
 We define “talking to” as having a significant conversation beyond the casual banter of normal life.
-Interns will also go on at least one (virtual) “coffee date” with each fellow.
+Interns will also go on at least one coffee date with each fellow (safety permitting).

 - Showing Interest and Empathy in Unique Jewish Stories

 Interns are to help students “find their stories” and articulate them by asking open-ended questions, listening, and sharing.

 - Inviting to Communal Activities and Making Students Feel at Home

 Newcomers do not participate if they are not invited.
 It is imperative to invite fellows to communal activities such as Hillel events, holiday experiences, and so on.
 Interns not only invite students to activities, but go with them, sit by them, and introduce them to other people.
 Far more important than inviting JLF students to activities is making them feel at home and comfortable there, facilitating their presence as part of a community.